 Looking for more easy Whole30 recipes?
 Check these out!

 If you try this Swimming Rama Loaded Sweet Potato recipe (or any other recipe) then don’t forget to rate the recipe and let me know how it went in the comments below.
 It totally makes my day to hear how a recipe worked out for you.

-Pin this Swimming Rama Loaded Sweet Potato for Later!
+Pin this Thai Loaded Sweet Potato for Later!

 - 2 medium sweet potatoes less than 1 lb each